 I’ve already made it clear above that the lack of social interaction when I work from home doesn’t bother me.
 In fact, if I spend too long in any one day on Skype, Slack and other such systems, that can be enough for me to wish everyone would leave me alone!

 However, I’m including this because a recent Plan Sponsor survey highlighted “lack of social interaction with coworkers” as the biggest downside of home working, selected by 62% of the people they spoke to.
-So it obviously bothers plenty of people.
+So this obviously bothers plenty of people.

 - Lack of exercise.